 There are 2 types of file scanning.
 They can be used together.

-Advanced detection techniques developed by Websense discover known and emerging threats, including viruses, Trojan horses, worms, and others. • Traditional virus scanning uses anti-virus definition files to identify virus-infected files.
+- ◆ Advanced detection applies techniques developed by Websense to discover known and emerging threats, including viruses, Trojan horses, worms, and others. - ◆ Anti-virus scanning uses anti-virus definition files to identify virus-infected files.